Wednesday, November 30, 2011

 Jessup Cellars

-Jessup Cellars has a tasting room in downtown Yountville and is well worth a visit.
-The tasting is $20 and includes a nice 2010 Sauvignon Blanc ($28) with soft grapefruit on the palate, a very good, well balanced 2009 Russian River Pinot Noir ($48), a decent 2008 Merlot ($34) with some soft tannins, a good French oaked 2008 Cab ($55) and, my favorite, along with the PN, the 2008 "Table for Four" ($79) that is 65% Cab, 15% Cab Franc, 15% Merlot and 5% Petite Sirah.
-The Table for Four was blended to go along with almost any dish so that four people at a table could share it.
-Also, included in the tasting is a 2006 Cab Port, but we opted to pass on this since we were not up for a sweet wine.
+At the time of our visit the tasting was $20 and included a nice Jessup Cellars 2010 Sauvignon Blanc ($28) with soft grapefruit on the palate, a very good, well balanced Jessup Cellars 2009 Russian River Pinot Noir ($48), a decent Jessup Cellars 2008 Merlot ($34) with some soft tannins, a good Jessup Cellars 2008 Cabernet Sauvignon that was aged in French oak for 24 months ($55) and, my favorite, along with the Pinot Noir, the Jessup Cellars 2008 "Table for Four" ($79) that is a blend of 65% Cab, 15% Cab Franc, 15% Merlot and 5% Petite Sirah.
+The Table for Four is intended to pair well with almost any dish so that four people at a table could share it regardless of that they ordered.
+Also, included in the tasting was a 2006 Cabernet Sauvignon Port, but we opted to pass on this.
+Jessup Cellars is also in the Napa Neighbor Program and has a wine club that offers 15% discounts.

 Jessup Cellars